Read or write file

 These functions open the file, write/read, and close.
 To perform multiple write/read operations without reopening, instead use Windows API functions; you can use class __HFile.

 If it is possible that several threads (running functions) access the same file simultaneously, use lock to prevent it.
-If several processes or computers write to the file simultaneously, use CFileInterlocked class that is available in the forum.
+If several processes or computers write to the file simultaneously, use CFileInterlocked class, it is in the forum.